How much does it cost to build an app in 2026?

 Cross-platform development (React Native / Flutter)

-With cross-platform development, a single codebase produces apps for both platforms.
-This isn’t a compromise - in 2026, both React Native and Flutter are production-ready and deliver excellent quality for the vast majority of use cases.
+With cross-platform, a single codebaseproduces apps for both platforms.
+This isn’t a compromise.
+In 2026, both React Native and Flutter are production-ready and deliver excellent quality for the vast majority of use cases.

 | Cross-platform (iOS + Android) | Savings vs native | |